Can Dogs Eat Nopales? What Do You Think?

 • Begin by picking fresh nopales that are firm and free of discoloration or injury.
 Remove spines or prickly pieces from the cactus pads with a sharp knife or vegetable peeler.
 Remove all of the spines thoroughly to avoid any potential harm to your dog’s mouth or digestive system.

-• Rinse the nopales under cold water to remove any dirt or debris.
-Then, chop the nopales into small, bite-sized pieces that are adequate for your dog’s size and chewing ability.
+• Rinse the nopales under cold water to remove dirt or debris.
+Then, chop the nopales into small, bite-sized pieces adequate for your dog’s size and chewing ability.

 • Bring a kettle of water to a boil.
 Cook the chopped nopales for 10-15 minutes or until soft.
-This boiling process removes some of the naturally present chemicals and reduces the mucilage content, making them easier to digest for your dog.
+This boiling process removes some of the naturally present chemicals and reduces the mucilage content, making them easier for your dog to digest.

 • You can cook the lean protein source separately while the nopales are boiling.
 Cook chicken or turkey without seasonings, oils, or salt.
 Make sure the meat is entirely cooked and boneless.
 Once the meat has been cooked, cut it into little, manageable pieces for your dog.